An effective and low-cost solution for storing solar energy

 develop a robust and effective system.
 Their prototype is made up of

-three interconnected, new-generation, solar attached to an electrolysis system that does not rely on rare metals.
-The device is able to convert
+three interconnected, new-generation, crystalline silicon solar cells attached to an electrolysis system that does not rely on rare metals.
+The device is able to convert solar energy

 into hydrogen at a rate of 14.2%, and has already been run for more